Skip to main content

 Key Facts

-1. 4 March 2026: US submarine torpedoed Iranian warship IRIS Dena near Sri Lanka.
+1. 4 Mar 2026: US submarine torpedoed Iranian warship IRIS Dena near Sri Lanka, outside Sri Lanka’s maritime boundary.

-5. India is a signatory to SOLAS (1974) and MARPOL (1973); it has not yet ratified the Ballast Water Management Convention.
+5. Key maritime conventions relevant to the incident: SOLAS (1974) and MARPOL (1973); India has ratified both, but not the Ballast Water Management Convention.

 Background & Context